ProcureEminenceMB/Udacity-Project-Trivia-API/backend/README.md

 POST '/quizzes'
 - Returns one random question from the selected category.
 Once a question has been answered, that question can be removed from subsequent requests via the previous_questions argument.
 - Request Arguments: {"previous_questions":[],"quiz_category":{"type":"<string:category_name>","id":"<int:category_id>"}}
-- Returns: An object with the pass/fail condition.
+- Returns: An object with the selected question and the pass/fail condition.
 ```
 {
   "question": {